Table of Contents

 ) and prints those

 that remain after conflicts have been resolved.
-Use -keeplock (without -csg)
+Use -keeplock (without -all)

 to keep all the computed locks (the produced test graph is no more completely